wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Virtualization/Orchestration/Kubernetes/Kubernetes-OpenSource-Links.md

 * [Skaffold #Project#](https://github.com/GoogleCloudPlatform/skaffold): Skaffold is a command line tool that facilitates continuous development for Kubernetes applications.

 * [Kubernetes Helm #Project#](https://github.com/kubernetes/helm): Helm is a tool for managing Kubernetes charts.
 Charts are packages of pre-configured Kubernetes resources.

+* [Brigade #Project#](https://github.com/Azure/brigade): Script simple and complex workflows using JavaScript.
+Chain together containers, running them in parallel or serially.
+Fire scripts based on times, GitHub events, Docker pushes, or any other trigger.
+Brigade is the tool for creating pipelines for Kubernetes.